After completing the Sleipnir Axe and the Varjagen Shield,

 Together with the Tjele helmet fragment, two fragments from Gotland and a fragment from Kiev, it is one of the few known Viking helmets that could be reconstructed.
 The Gjermunbdu helmet is relatively well preserved.
 It has a spectacle-shaped face shield and must have belonged to an important person.
 Iron was difficult to make in the Viking Age and was also very expensive.
 Therefore, helmets were very expensive and not very common.
 Anyone who could afford a helmet would certainly want one, but only a few people could actually afford it.
 Helmets were well cared for and preserved, repaired when necessary and passed on from generation to generation.
 Some helmets were probably in use for centuries, until the iron became too thin and brittle to provide protection.

 The Gjermundbu helmet is therefore a real showpiece for your Viking collection.
 After all the challenges, you have fully earned this helmet.
 There is also a unique showcase for the Gjermundbu Helmet.
-Show off your achievements with pride and place the medal in this special showcase!
+Show off your achievements with pride and place the medal in this special medal showcase!